kamahen/line-break/NOTES.md

 ## DYNAMIC and optimal splits

-The paper doesn't describe how to extract the optimal split points, but implies that it's easy.
+The paper doesn't describe how to extract the optimal split points from DYNAMIC, but implies that it's easy.

-The solution I came up with was to record whenever a new minimum value of C[I,J] is computed for a potential line break.
-After all the cost values are computed, a simple recurisve function collects these: if words I-J were recorded as having a split (that is, a line break is required and this is the optimal one), then collect the splits for I-split and split+1-J.
+My solution is to loop backwards through the lines: for each possible line, select the split point that minimizes the cost from the beginning of the paragraph to the end of this line.
+This seems to give the same results as LINE-BREAKER.

-In the LINE-BREAKER algorithm, only c[i,N] values are used (and possibly, implicitly, c[1,i]).
-It appears from looking at the values, that if we pick the minimum value for each "slack", this will also produce optimal line-break positions.
-(I haven't proved this rigorously, but it seems to apply for the test case.)
-This would be equivalent to how LINE-BREAKER uses the cost matrix.
+TODO: Better handling of multiple minimal split points.
+I suggest adding a small factor to the cost function that takes into account the number of words, not just the width of the words.
+This will help reduce large blocks of white space.

 ## c[i] and c[i,N]